-Our project’s simple Vision is to “enchant young and old alike with the finest carousel in the world, promote the artistry of carousel building by sharing our skills and talents and build community spirit by opening our venue to events and activities”.
+Our project’s simple vision is to “enchant young and old alike with the finest carousel in the world, promote the artistry of carousel building by sharing our skills and talents and build community spirit by opening our venue to events and activities.”

 Details About The Carousel

 Much of the carving takes place by individuals that are complete beginners.
 For those starting out, we loan out the tools necessary to begin your adventure and set you on the path with a beginning project.
-We give brief introductory carving instruction and discuss safety, then we turn you loose to create your art!!!
+We give brief introductory carving instructions and discuss safety, then we turn you loose to create your art!!!
 Everyone advances at their own pace and there is always somebody around that is willing to answer any question you might have.
 Soon you will see your carving come to life.

 We also invite experienced carvers and painters to join us and provide instruction for volunteers.
-Help with passing on techniques that were once common place but now considered “old-world” is a major goal.
+Help with passing on techniques that were once commonplace but now considered “old-world” is a major goal.
 We provide this instruction to anyone over the age of 14 who demonstrates both the desire to learn and to adhere to our safety standards and general policies.

 Museum and Gift Shop

 Our museum and gift shop are also staffed by volunteers.
 Docents who spend time learning about our museum display pieces, informing the visiting public of the history behind those items, and speaking in general about the project are rewarded with the awe that is introduced to those that had no idea about this past art, sometimes docents even give tours of the project if they wish.

 We welcome anyone who wishes to volunteer as a Museum Docent, Carousel Operator, Operator Assistant, or Gift Shop volunteer.
 We will train these individuals about our project and show you how to the job you are interested in.
 We provide the opportunity to meet new friends and learn new skills that will last a lifetime and even possibly inspire others in your life to participate.